LaneDNickson/TheOregonTrailCE/README.md

 Still confused?
 Watch this video: https://www.youtube.com/watch?v=0BIOzCgumQM

 ## Questions?
 Comments?
 Concerns?
 You can contact me by either sending a PM to me via cemetech.net (My username is OldNewTimer), or posting on the game's thread (https://www.cemetech.net/forum/viewtopic.php?t=14530).

+## Manual Compilation
+The source code can be compiled using PT_'s ICE Comiler 2.0, located at https://www.cemetech.net/downloads/files/1481/x1481

 ## Licensing
 The Oregon Trail CE is licensed under the Creative Commons BY-NC-SA 4.0 license.
 Learn More at https://creativecommons.org/licenses/by-nc-sa/4.0/

-This program was written using PT_'s Excellent ICE Compiler 2.0 Language
+This program was written using PT_'s ICE Compiler 2.0 Language